Fernando-Lozano/ladderLogic/README.md

 - add confirms

 ## Todo on main:
+- add and destroy text lines for saving purposes
 - testing
 - combine js into one large file
 - landing page with video